Matty Taylor (footballer, born 1990): Early career

 Taylor was born in Kidlington, Oxfordshire, and attended Gosford Hill School and Oxford & Cherwell Valley College.
-His football career started at Conference Premier club Oxford United, where he played four games in the 2007–08 season and seven games in the 2008–09 campaign.
+His football career started at Conference Premier club Oxford United, having been in the academy since the age of eight.
+He played four games in the 2007–08 season and seven in the 2008–09 campaign.
 In 2008, he had a loan spell at Southern League Division One South & West club Abingdon United.
 In June 2009, he signed for newly promoted Southern League Premier Division club Didcot Town on a free transfer, following his release from Oxford days after helping the team lift the Oxfordshire Senior Cup.
 In 2009, he moved on to Southern League South & West Division club North Leigh.
-He was one of the Southern League's top-scorers during the 2010–11 season, with a hat-trick against Bridgwater Town taking him to 22 league goals by March.
+He was one of the Southern League's top scorers during the 2010–11 season, with a hat-trick against Bridgwater Town taking him to 22 league goals by March.
 He went on to score 40 goals in all competitions that season, leaving him with a final total of 80 goals in 92 games for the club, and turned down the offer of a full-time contract from Newport County to sign a new part-time contract with North Leigh in July 2011.
 He missed the start of the new season with a minor knee injury.

 Forest Green Rovers

 In September 2011, Taylor had a trial with Cheltenham Town but went on to sign for Forest Green Rovers.
 Taylor was scouted by the club's academy boss Scott Bartlett, and manager Dave Hockaday said he could become a "big asset" for the club.
 His first goals for the Nailsworth club came in the form of a hat-trick in a 4–1 win over Alfreton Town at The New Lawn.
 He signed a new contract in March 2012.
 He went on to score ten goals from 32 games as Forest Green finished tenth in the Conference Premier at the end of the 2011–12 season.
 He scored 11 goals from 47 appearances in the 2012–13 campaign, with Rovers again finishing tenth, and had his contract extended for another year.

 He struggled for form early in the 2013–14 season, being limited to three goals in eight starts and five substitute appearances, and on 31 January was loaned out to fellow Conference Premier club Chester until the end of the season.
 He continued to train with Rovers in the week as Chester were a part-time club, returning to the Deva Stadium for Chester's weekly training session and for matches.
 Having scored six times in seven matches for Steve Burr's side, he was recalled by Adrian Pennock at his parent club.
-He failed to add to his goal tally from another fourteen games for Forest Green as the club finished tenth for a third consecutive season.
+He failed to add to his goal tally from another 14 games for Forest Green as the club finished tenth for a third consecutive season.
 He rejected the club's offer of a new contract.